atoy322/PiDrive/Readme.md

 The PiDrive system is composed of PC and Raspberry Pi.
 First, Raspberry Pi sends image(taken by Raspberry Pi Camera Module) to PC.
 Second, PC desides car behavior that should take.
-Third, PC sends motor control command to Raspberry Pi..
+Third, PC sends motor control command to Raspberry Pi.

 ## Environment